zhenyuen/zhenyuen.github.io/_pages/about.md

 Currently, I am employed at [Visa](https://www.visa.co.uk) as an software engineering intern in the Open VisaNet (OVN) Tools team, where I am responsible for building various tools to assist our developers at OVN.
 One example is a self-hosted, scalable LLM chatbot service equipped with internal developer documentations as its primary knowledge base.
 Previously, I was an part-time undergraduate at [ARM Ltd](https://www.arm.com) under the GPU Build Systems and DevOps division.

-My academic interests includes machine learning and quantitative finance.
+My academic interests includes computer hardware, low-level software and optimization, machine learning and quantitative finance.
 There is still plenty of work to be done with my website, so stay tuned :)

 ---